 The Bell V-247 Vigilant is a new multi-role tilt-rotor unmanned aerial vehicle (UAV) being developed by Textron subsidiary Bell Helicopter to meet the future requirements of the US Marine Corps (USMC).

-The Bell V-247 Vigilant can be deployed in a range of missions including electronic warfare, airborne early warning (AEW), an escort for V-22 / V-280 tilt-rotor aircraft, command, control, communications, and computers, intelligence, surveillance and reconnaissance (C4ISR), persistent fire support and tactical resupply.
+The Bell V-247 Vigilant can be deployed in a range of missions including electronic warfare, airborne early warning (AEW), escort for V-22 / V-280 tilt-rotor aircraft, persistent fire support, tactical resupply, and command, control, communications and computers intelligence, surveillance and reconnaissance (C4ISR).

 Bell V-247 Vigilant design and features

 Based on the high-wing aircraft design, the Bell V-247 features a fuselage integrating a long-wing structure, V-shaped tail and retractable tricycle landing gear.
 The platform will deliver helicopter-like vertical lift capability along with the speed and range of a fixed-wing aircraft.
 It is designed to offer long-range surveillance and runway independence to conduct missions in maritime zones without runway infrastructure.

 The aircraft will have a wingspan of 65ft and rotor diameter of 30ft.
 The empty weight and maximum gross weight of the aircraft will be 7,257kg (16,000lb) and 13,380kg (29,500lb), respectively.
 The tilt-rotor UAV can carry up to 5,896kg (13,000lb) of cargo including fuel, armament and sensors.